Uranium Enery Corp Green Logo

 Uranium Energy Corp is committed to the highest standard of corporate governance practices.
 The Company adheres to guidelines for effective corporate governance as prescribed by the NYSE American Company Guide, Part 8.
 The Company regularly reviews its practices to ensure that its standards are in compliance with required regulatory regimes.

-Uranium Energy Corp is chaired by Edward Spencer Abraham, Chairman and made up of 6 directors, 4 of which are considered independent of management pursuant to The NYSE American Company Guide, Section 803.
+Uranium Energy Corp is chaired by Edward Spencer Abraham, Chairman and made up of 6 directors, 5 of which are considered independent of management pursuant to The NYSE American Company Guide, Section 803.
 Specific charters have been developed for the Board and for its various committees that set forth their roles and responsibilities.
 The Board’s actions are guided by the Board Committee Charters.
-David Kong serves as the Company’s lead independent director.

 The Company’s Board Committees consist of the following independent directors: